unraid/docs/docs/unraid-os/manual/storage-management.md

 ### Multi-Device mode

 When more than one disk is assigned to the pool, this is referred to as running in multi-device mode.
-This mode utilizes a BTRFS spicfic implementation of RAID 1 in order to allow for any number of devices to be grouped together in a pool.
+This mode utilizes a BTRFS specific implementation of RAID 1 in order to allow for any number of devices to be grouped together in a pool.
 Unlike a traditional RAID 1, a BTRFS RAID1 can mix and match devices of different sizes and speeds and can